Bryophyllum

 Bryophyllum (from the Greek βρῦον/βρύειν bryon/bryein = sprout, φύλλον phyllon = leaf) is a group of plant species of the family Crassulaceae native to Madagascar.
 It is a section or subgenus within the genus Kalanchoe, and was formerly placed at the level of genus.
 This section is notable for vegetatively growing small plantlets on the fringes of the leaves; these eventually drop off and root.
 These plantlets arise from mitosis of meristematic-type tissue in notches in the leaves.

 Nowadays, bryophyllums are naturalized in many parts of the tropics and subtropics, and deliberately cultivated for their attractiveness or for their interesting reproduction as a vegetative reproductive plant.

 Taxonomy

 Species of Bryophyllum are nested within Kalanchoe on molecular phylogenetic analysis.
-Therefore, Bryophyllum should be a section of Kalanchoe rather than a separate genus.
+Therefore, Bryophyllum should be a section or subgenus of Kalanchoe rather than a separate genus.

 The number of species within Bryophyllum varies with definitions of this section.
 Bryophyllum used to include not only species that produce plantlets on the leaf margin, but also many species that lack this character such as K. manginii and K. porphyrocalyx.
 However, the broadly defined Bryophyllum is polyphyletic.
-Bernard Descoings redefined Bryophyllum as 26 species, and molecular phylogenetic analysis shows that his definition is almost monophyletic, except that K. beauverdii (hence as well as its hybrid K. × poincarei) and K. delagoensis (hence as well as its hybrids K. × houghtonii and K. × richaudii) should be included and K. pubescens excluded.
-Therefore, Bryophyllum comprises about 30 species:
+Bernard Descoings redefined Bryophyllum as 26 species, and molecular phylogenetic analysis shows that his definition is almost monophyletic, except that K. beauverdii and K. delagoensis (hence as well as their relatives and hybrids) should be included while K. pubescens and K. streptantha excluded.
+Therefore, Bryophyllum comprises about 40 species: